GIZIN AI Agents vs Generic AI Agents

 All excellent tools.
 Hand them a task, and they'll deliver high-quality results.

-An AI employee exists on a different layer from AI agents.
+A GIZIN AI agent exists on a different layer from generic AI agents.

-If agents are "technology that executes tasks," AI employees are "a system that accumulates organizational context while working continuously."
+If generic agents are "technology that executes tasks," GIZIN AI agents are "a system that accumulates organizational context while working continuously."

 PersonalityHas a name, role, and character.
 Works as "the accountant" or "the editor-in-chief," not "a general-purpose AI"